cmidgley/inventree_part_import/README.md

   > option on several parts which will show the template results without updating the database.

   > A missing value for a context variable, such as a parameter that doesn't exist, will result in an empty value.
-  > Template values are filtered to remove all leading, trailing, and duplicate common
+  > Format values are filtered to remove all leading, trailing, and duplicate common
   > separator values (`-`, `_`, and spaces), to avoid names like `RES---322` when parameter values are
   > not matched.

-The first supplier that finds a matching part will be used to define the context variables for the template (for example, the parameters from the first successful supplier search).
+The first supplier that finds a matching part will be used to define the context variables for the format (for example, the parameters from the first successful supplier search).
 Use the `-s <supplier>` option to always search a specific supplier first.

-You optionally specify category-specific templates in `(categories.yaml)[categoriesyaml]` using `_ipn_format`.
+You optionally specify category-specific formats in [`categories.yaml`](#categoriesyaml) using `_ipn_format`.
 For example, `Resistor` might have `RES-{{ parameters.Resistance }}` whereas `Capacitor` might use `CAP-{{ parameters.Capacitance }}`.
-Templates are searched in hierarchical order, starting with the closest category and working up the tree to the top level.
-If no category template is found, the default template in `(config.yaml)[configyaml]` under `ipn_format` is used.
-If no template is found, the IPN number will not be added.
-Use the `--ipn never|new|always` CLI option for runtime control, where `new` is the default behavior (only add an IPN if the part does not already have one)
+Formats are searched in hierarchical order, starting with the closest category and working up the tree to the top level.
+If no category format is found, the default format in [`config.yaml`](#configyaml) under `ipn_format` is used.
+If no format is found, the IPN number will not be added.
+Use the `--ipn false|true|overwrite` CLI option for runtime control, where `true` is the default behavior (only add an IPN if the part does not already have one)

 ### Pre Creation Hooks (`hooks.py`)